By Tonya Wilhelm

 any opportunities to let your dog know he made the right choice.

 A leash and harness are excellent management tools in dog training.
 When you are busy in your home office and would like your dog to stay close, you can hook him to a harness and leash and place the handle of the leash under your chair or foot.
-He can be close to you, and you can easily grab his leash and take him with you if you decide to go in another room, or he needs a potty break and walk.
+He can be close to you, and you can quickly grab his leash and take him with you if you decide to go in another room, or he needs a potty break and walk.
 You can also provide one of his stuffed hollow toys or safe chew treat during this time for chewing.

 kinds of bad habits without your supervision and direction.